jhaanamika312/sentiment-analyzer/README.md

 Note: When i am creating an network in docker compose file it gives me error "service.networks must be mapping" but without specifying an network in the compose file the docker conatiner runs well

+## Output
+Output of the code in mp4 format is included in the folder 'output'